re4ldev/arch-laptop/README.md

 By default console keymap is US.
 List the directory with available keyboard layouts.\
 **`# ls /usr/share/kbd/keymaps/**/*.map.gz`**

 To modify the layout, append a corresponding file name without extension (.map.gz) to loadkeys.
-For example, for Polish programmers layout.\
+For example, for "Polish programmers" layout.\
 **`# loadkeys pl`**

 List the directory with available console fonts.\